kaidez/kaidez.com/_drafts/2013-11-25-jekyll-search.md

 }
 {% endprism %}

 As mentioned, the `.js #no-js-searchbox` is the key class here...the rest of the styles just add generic styling.
-This style will hide the Google CSE search when JavaScript is enabled *ONLY*...let's now see how this is done.
+This style will hide the Google CSE search *only when JavaScript is enabled*...let's now see how this is done.

 __js/detect.js__
 {% prism javascript %}
-// If JavaScript is enabled, this code will change the "no-js"
-// class on the opening <html> element to "js".
-This code is stolen
-// from Modernizr so if Modernizr is already on your web page,
+// This code is stolen from Modernizr so if Modernizr is already on
-// don't use this part of the code.
+// your web page, don't use this part of the code.

 // This code is one file because it's a best practice as per the
 // Content Security Policy.
 Mike West breaks CSP down really well at: